 The probiotic strain selections made by Athletic Greens are somewhat strange to us.

-We can’t locate a single clinical trial suggesting that Bifidobacterium bifidum strain UABb-10 has any proven health benefit.
+Bifidobacterium bifidum strain UABb-10 is a strain without any research backing that we can identify.
 Strain Bb-12 seems to be much better-studied.

-The only clinical trial we could find on Lactobacillus acidophilus strain UALa-01 was a test tube study suggesting the probiotic may “inhibit cell invasion by enterovirulent bacteria,” which may be a good thing but likely isn't a major consideration of green powder customers.
+Lactobacillus acidophilus strain UALa-01 was clinically described as having the potential to “inhibit cell invasion by enterovirulent bacteria,” which may be a good thing but likely isn't a major consideration of green powder customers.

-While AG1 contains a number of research-backed plant ingredients for optimizing health, it also contains two additive ingredients that may be questionable from a health perspective.
+While AG1 contains a number of research-backed plant ingredients for optimizing health, it also contains two additive ingredients that we recommend avoiding.

-Citric acid is a flavor enhancer and preservative that we recommend avoiding because it's been associated with inflammatory reactions in a small subset of individuals, as we documented in our Juice Plus reviews article on another supplement containing this ingredient.
+Citric acid is a flavor enhancer and preservative that we recommend avoiding because it's been associated with inflammatory reactions in a small subset of individuals, as we documented in our Juice Plus reviews article.

 Natural flavor is a broad term that fails to describe the specific chemical compounds used, and there are documented toxicity concerns regarding some flavoring compounds.